andrew/ultimate-awesome/README.md

 - [awesome-saas-services](https://github.com/GetStream/awesome-saas-services) - A curated list of the best in class SaaS services for developers and business owners.
 - [awesome-microservice](https://github.com/wanghaisheng/awesome-microservice) - A curated list of Microservice resources .
 - [awesome-league](https://github.com/CommunityDragon/awesome-league) - A list of apps that work with the League of Legends Client & In-Game API.
-- [awesome-smarthome](https://github.com/pfalcon/awesome-smarthome) - Curated list of awesome SmartHome/Home Automation things (open and leaving users in control).
 - [awesome-stylelint](https://github.com/stylelint/awesome-stylelint) - A list of awesome Stylelint plugins, configs, etc.
+- [awesome-windows-privacy](https://github.com/TemporalAgent7/awesome-windows-privacy) - A list of awesome tools, documentation and scripts for better privacy on Microsoft Windows.
 - [awesome-cicd-attacks](https://github.com/TupleType/awesome-cicd-attacks) - Practical resources for offensive CI/CD security research.
 Curated the best resources I've seen since 2021.
 - [Awesome-Deep-Community-Detection](https://github.com/FanzhenLiu/Awesome-Deep-Community-Detection) - Deep and conventional community detection related papers, implementations, datasets, and tools.
 - [awesome-automotive-can-id](https://github.com/iDoka/awesome-automotive-can-id) - :tractor: Collect of CAN IDs and its payloads for various car brands/models in one place.
 Might be useful  for Cyber Security Researchers, Reverse Engineers, and Automotive Electronics Enthusiasts.
 - [awesome-twitter-algo](https://github.com/igorbrigadir/awesome-twitter-algo) - The release of the Twitter algorithm, annotated for recsys.
 - [awesome-roam](https://github.com/roam-unofficial/awesome-roam) - A curated list of  resources.
+- [awesome-swarm](https://github.com/BretFisher/awesome-swarm) - All the awesome tools, docs, and training on Docker and Mirantis Swarm Mode (SwarmKit).
 - [awesome-cs-training](https://github.com/goodjack/awesome-cs-training) - 台灣資訊培訓相關資源彙整.
 - [awesome-concepts](https://github.com/lukasz-madon/awesome-concepts) -  Awesome list about all kinds of interesting topics: Laws, Principles, Mental Models, Cognitive Biases.
-- [awesome-windows-privacy](https://github.com/TemporalAgent7/awesome-windows-privacy) - A list of awesome tools, documentation and scripts for better privacy on Microsoft Windows.
 - [awesome-pandas](https://github.com/tommyod/awesome-pandas) - A collection of resources for pandas (Python) and related subjects.
 - [awesome-astronomy](https://github.com/jonathansick/awesome-astronomy) - A list of awesome astronomy projects.
 - [awesome-software-patreons](https://github.com/uraimo/awesome-software-patreons) - A curated list of awesome programmers and software projects you can support!.